ARM-software/CMSIS-DSP/ComputeGraph/MATHS.md

 If we want to find a scheduling of this graph allowing to stream samples from the source to the sink, then a periodic solution must be found.
 It is equivalent to finding a solution of:

-`M.s = 0`
+`M . s = 0`

 The theory is showing that if the graph is schedulable, the space of solution has dimension 1.
-So we can find a solution with minimal integer values for the coefficients by just scaling any solution.
+So we can find a solution with minimal integer values for the coefficients by :

+* Converting the solution (which may be rational) to integers
+* Using the greatest common divider to find the smallest solution

 In the above example, we find the scheduling vector : `s={5,5,7}`

 Once we know how many time each node must be executed, we can try to find a schedule minimizing the memory usage.
 The algorithm computes a topological sort of the graph and starts from the sinks.
 A node is scheduled if it has enough data on its edges : a normalized measure is being used on each edge.
 The amount of data is not directly used but it is normalized by the amount of data read or produced by the node in a given execution.
-The idea is to run the node as soon as enough data is available to make the execution of the node possible.
+The idea is to run the node as soon as enough data is available to make the execution of the node possible:

+For instance, the 2 following cases are equivalent for the algorithm:

+* A FIFO containing 128 samples and connected to a node consuming 128 samples
+* A FIFO containing 1 sample and connected to a node consuming 1 sample

+The algorithm is considering those 2 FIFOs as filled in the same way.

 The graph is structured in layers : nodes are in the same layer if their distance to the sinks is the same.